Updated May 12, 2022

 Bend Summer Festival, Oktoberfest, Fall Festival, Munch & Music, Spring Festival, Winterfest

 While the kids didn’t rattle them all off by name, both of their lists included some mention of Bend’s festival scene.
 I sometimes joke that Bend has more festivals than anyplace on earth, but it’s a definite plus when you have kids in tow.
 Bend’s festivals do a terrific job of establishing kids’ areas complete with bouncy houses, games, face painting, craft booths, and more.
 Check the Event Calendar to see if there’s a festival happening during your Bend vacation.

 Bend is one of the only cities in the continental U.S. with a dormant volcano in the city limits, which carries a few cool points right there.
-But the biggest reason my step-kids love it is our family tradition of hiking to the top with a carton of bubbles.
+But the biggest reason kids love it is our family tradition of hiking to the top with a carton of bubbles.
 No matter how old they get, they never seem to tire of scurrying around the summit chasing rainbow-tinted bubbles that drift on fragrant mountain breezes.

 Getting up there is good exercise for all of us, plus there’s the added bonus of providing glorious views of the city and mountains.
 We usually take the dog, who enjoys the hike as much as the rest of us do.
 Though we always hoof it to the top, some folks opt to drive between May and October when the road is open to motorized traffic.

 Riverhouse Hotel & Convention Center